propbank/propbank-frames/README.md

 # Propbank Frames
-This is the repository that stores the history of Propbank frames.
-For further documentation on how annotation is done, see the propbank-documentation repository.
-Minor releases are available upon request (contact Tim O'Gorman).
+This is the repository for major releases of Propbank frames.
+For further documentation on how annotation is done, see the [Documentation repository](https://github.com/propbank/propbank-documentation).
+All other releases are available upon request (contact timjogorman@gmail.com).